THE PROFESSOR IS HAPPY TO SEE YOU.

 Her method?
 All forms of academic writing and speaking—whether conference abstracts, grant applications, job letters, conference presentations, job talks, or tenure statements — have a formula.
 But advisors almost never teach these formulas, and indeed the vast majority of academics don’t realize just how formulaic their successful writing is.
 Dr. Karen has created schemata to articulate your record in these proven ways that that can be adapted to every project.

 The goal is not to produce “cookie-cutter” applications, but to discipline your writing to meet the unspoken and unacknowledged biases and expectations of evaluation committees who are impatient, overworked, and judgmental, and who generally give applications at most a minute or two of initial review.

 All writing is intensively tailored both to your personal project, and to the specific job or competition at hand.

 Finally, she can assist you in your tenure case–specifically writing your research statement, teaching philosophy, and even in strategizing your external reviewers.
-As a Department Head, Dr. Karen put a number of junior faculty through successful tenure cases in her department and learned quite a bit about how tenure cases are compiled and evaluated.
+As a Department Head, Dr. Karen put a number of junior faculty through successful tenure cases in her department and learned a lot about how tenure cases are compiled and evaluated.

 While — again! — no one can guarantee a positive outcome in terms of a particular grant, job, or tenure (there are variables in every selection process that no applicant can account for or predict), she guarantees that if you follow her advice, you will understand the logic behind the review process and submit a document that is as effective as it can be.